Environment

 b.Classification and examples of impacts of climate change risks

-Climate change risks consist of transition risks associated with climate-related regulation tightening and technological innovation, etc. and physical risks associated with extreme weather and changes in climates.
+Climate change risks consist of transition risks associated such as with tightening of climate-related regulations and technological innovation, and physical risks associated with extreme weather and changes in climates.
 The TCFD recommendations classify these risks into the subcategories of policy and legal/technology/market/reputation, and acute/chronic, and present examples of impacts.

-Based on such risk characteristics and details of the TCFD recommendations, the Company categorizes examples of impacts of climate change risks for each of its major risks, also taking into account its risk management framework.
-Under the integrated risk management system, the Company is also advancing the establishment of a system to identify/assess and manage climate change risks in light of relations with other major risks.
+Based on such risk characteristics and the details of the TCFD recommendations, we categorize examples of impacts of climate change risks for each of the Group’s major risks, also taking into account its risk management framework.
+Under the integrated risk management framework, we are building a system to identify, assess, and manage climate change risks in light of their relation to other major risks.

-Going forward, the Company will review the risk classification and examples of impacts according to changes in the external environment, and deepen analysis and assessment of climate change risks.
+Going forward, we will review the risk classification and examples of impacts in accordance with the extent of our analysis and assessment of changes in the external environment and climate change risks.

 Classification and examples of impacts of climate change risks